 1967 – Chronology: A splendid time was guaranteed for all

 14: The Human Be-In, Golden Gate Park, San Francisco — ‘The Gathering of the Tribes’.
 Allen Ginsberg, Jefferson Airplane, the Grateful Dead, The Sir Douglas Quintet, Timothy Leary and 20,000 hippies converge on the park to “celebrate life”.

 “It was the media coverage of the Human Be-In that destroyed the spirit of Haight-Ashbury.
 The publicity precipitated a massive state-wide migration of America’s runaways, outcasts and outlaws, and with them the heavy drugs, speed especially.
 That was the beginning of the end of the Haight.”

 20: Granada TV film Pink Floyd at London’s UFO club (which had opened the previous month).

 28: News Of The World starts five-part expose series on ‘Pop Stars And Drugs’.

 05: Mick Jagger infers he may sue the News of The World for libel

-12: Keith Richards house party is raided.
+12: Keith Richards house party in West Wittering, Sussex, is raided.
 Police arrest Jagger and Richards, remove substances for analysis and meet a Girl in A Rug.

 17: The Beatles release Strawberry Fields Forever/Penny Lane.